 What is whole of life insurance?

-A whole of life insurance policy guarantees to pay out a lump sum to your beneficiaries after you die.
+A whole of life insurance policy guarantees to pay out a cash lump sum to your beneficiaries after you die.
+You continue to pay premiums for as long as you live, hence the name whole of life.

-As a result whole of life is sometimes referred to as life ‘assurance’, because your policy is assured to pay out at some point.
+As a result, whole of life cover is sometimes referred to as life assurance because your policy is assured to pay out at some point, provided you continue to pay your premiums.

 - Protect family from large inheritance tax bills